Matthew Klapper

 Matthew Bennett Klapper (Born December 16) is an American attorney who served as Chief of Staff and Senior Counselor to the Attorney General at the United States Department of Justice.
 He is among the longest-serving chiefs of staff in the history of the department.

 Klapper previously served on the Biden-Harris Transition Team as the "navigator" for the attorney general nominee and met Attorney General Merrick Garland through that work.
 He has also served in various roles under United States Senator Cory Booker, including as his long-time chief of staff and his 2020 presidential campaign senior advisor.
 Klapper served for over a decade as a firefighter and emergency medical technician, including over three years in a full-time capacity, and several more as a volunteer.
 He received recognition for returning to service as an EMT in one of New Jersey's hardest hit counties at the height of COVID-19 when Governor Phil Murphy called upon retired medical and emergency services personnel to return to duty to fill severe staffing shortfalls.

 Early life and education

-Born in Brooklyn to parents Carl and Joanne, Klapper attended Saint Ann's School for elementary school.
+Born in Brooklyn to parents Carlton Barry and Joanne Susan (Klein), Klapper attended Saint Ann's School for elementary school.
 He and his family moved to Summit, New Jersey in 1993.
 As a student at the Pingry School, Klapper made a number of films and was recognized at the New York National High School Film Festival as the most entertaining film in 1999 and as best of festival in 2001.

 He earned a Bachelor of Arts from the University of Pennsylvania and a Juris Doctor degree from Yale Law School.

 Klapper is Jewish.
 He met his wife, Victoria, in 2013 through JDate, after his platoon at his firehouse signed him up as a Hanukkah gift.